andrei-akopian/Contact/README.md

 ## Create 1 or more dictionaries

-In the dictionaries folder, create a JSON file with the name of the language and fill it like this:
+In the `/dictionaries` folder, create a JSON file with the name of the language and fill it like this:

 ```nim
 # language.json